Constraining FRB Microstructure with Polarised Shot Noise: INTRODUCTION

-\cite{2025arXiv250517497S} present high-time-resolution (HTR) polarisation properties of 35 FRBs from the Commensal Real-time ASKAP Fast Transients (CRAFT) Survey.
+\cite{2025arXiv250517497S} present high-time-resolution (HTR) polarisation properties of 35 FRBs from the Commensal Real-time ASKAP Fast Transients (CRAFT) Incoherent-Sum Survey~\citep{2025PASA...42...36S}.
 They move away from previous classifications, showing that all FRBs likely have multiple components and have intrinsically variable PAs.
 However, measuring these temporal structures can be influenced by several factors, including the intrinsic properties of the source and its environment, and particularly scattering along the line of sight.
 When sampled with HTR, FRBs with little-to-no scattering and high signal-to-noise (S/N) can exhibit complex, narrow intrinsic widths~\citep[nanoseconds--microseconds;][]{2022NatAs...6..393N} and highly variable PAs within the burst envelope \citep[e.g.,][]{2022MNRAS.514.5866G,2023NatAs...7.1486S,2025arXiv250517497S}.
 Observations of these structures can place stringent constraints on the size of the emitting region and emission mechanisms of FRBs, as well as the various propagation media \citep[e.g.][]{2020MNRAS.498..651B}.

 The idea of radio pulses being comprised of multiple smaller ``shots'' was first suggested by~\cite{1975ApJ...197..185R} in the amplitude-modulated noise model for pulsars.
-This idea was extended by~\cite{1976ApJ...210..780C} who implemented polarisation variations to explain short-time scale polarisation structures.
+This idea was extended by~\cite{1976ApJ...210..780C} who implemented polarisation variations to explain short-time scale polarisation structures, the so-called ``polarised shot noise'' (PSN) model.
 Many further developments have since been made to the model to account for stochastic processes~\citep[e.g.,][]{1998ApJ...505..921M,2006ApJ...645..551M,2011MNRAS.418.1258O}.
 The most famous application of the shot-models is to the Crab pulsar, which displays nanosecond duration shots (nanoshots) with PA microstructure~\citep[][]{2007ApJ...670..693H,2016ApJ...833...47H}. \cite{2022NatAs...6..393N} and \cite{2025arXiv250517497S} similarly note that their FRB samples have structures resembling Crab nanoshots.